 We provide opportunities for students to attend various events throughout the year which helps to enhance our CEIAG programme.
 We also provide career specific assemblies, presentations, visits and taster days for our students.

-If you are an education or training provider who would like to share your opportunities with our students then please contact Mr P Hynes (email@example.com) in the first instance.
+If you are an education or training provider who would like to share your opportunities with our students then please contact Mr P Hynes (firstname.lastname@example.org) in the first instance.
 We will ensure that your request is appropriate for our students and then can arrange a suitable session that may be part of a dedicated careers (Personal Development) lesson, an assembly or an existing calendared school event.
 There are a variety of spaces that can be used for such sessions that include classrooms, the lecture theatre, the drama studio or the dining hall.
 We have the full range of audio-visual facilities and wireless Internet access available in all school spaces.

 Please use the link below to see the table for our destinations data.